Good web applications require thought, design, and time, just like any other piece of art out there.

 Logo design for a company known as HJ Solutions.

-Seth is currently a first year masters student at Brigham Young University in Information Systems.
+Seth is currently a second year masters student at Brigham Young University in Information Systems.
 He grew up in Aurora, Colorado and enjoys running, biking, playing frisbee, camping, mountain dew, and spending time with his wife, Chloe.